JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 date: 2025-05-15
 draft: false
 tags: ["Web","Commento","Starlight","GitPodcast","AstroPod","WeekToDo"]
-description: "How to create podcasts and a related Astro (Starlight and AstroPod) website for them.
+description: "How to create Serverless Podcasts and a related Astro (Starlight and AstroPod) website for them.
 With a look to Code2Prompt and Research Agents."
 url: 'tech-for-podcast'
 ---